xorvoid/dis86/README.md

 # Purpose

-Dis86 has been built for doing reverse-engineering work such as analyzing and re-implementing old DOS videogames from the early 1990s.
-The project is a work-in-progress and the development team makes no gaurentees it will work or be useful out-of-the-box for any applications other than their own.
+Dis86 has been built for doing reverse-engineering work such as analyzing and re-implementing old DOS video games from the early 1990s.
+The project is a work-in-progress and the development team makes no guarantees it will work or be useful out-of-the-box for any applications other than their own.
 Features and improvements are made on-demand as needed.

 ## Goals and Non-goals